History of Kuwait: The Uqair protocol

+Al Sabah became Kuwait's dynastic monarchy in 1938.
+One tradition has it that political power went to the Sabahs as part of an explicit agreement; merchant families focused on the trade while the House of Sabah and other notable Kuwaiti families provided protection of the city housed within Kuwait's wall.

 Modern era

 Independence and early state-building (1946–89)

-Between 1946 and 1982, Kuwait experienced a period of prosperity driven by oil and its liberal atmosphere; this period is called the "golden era".
+Between 1946 and 1982, Kuwait experienced a period of prosperity driven by oil and its liberal cultural atmosphere; this period is called the "golden era".
+In 1946, crude oil was exported for the first time.
 In 1950, a major public-work programme allowed Kuwaitis to enjoy a modern standard of living.
 By 1952, the country became the largest oil exporter in the Persian Gulf.
-This massive growth attracted many foreign workers, especially from Palestine, Egypt, and India.
+This massive growth attracted many foreign workers, especially from Palestine, Egypt, Iran, and India.

 In June 1961, Kuwait became independent with the end of the British protectorate and the sheikh Abdullah Al-Salim Al-Sabah became an Emir.
 Under the terms of the newly drafted constitution, Kuwait held its first parliamentary elections in 1963.
 Kuwait was the first Arab state in the Persian Gulf to establish a constitution and parliament.

 Although Kuwait formally gained independence in 1961, Iraq initially refused to recognize the country's independence by maintaining that Kuwait is part of Iraq, albeit Iraq later briefly backed down following a show of force by Britain and Arab League support of Kuwait's independence.
 The short-lived Operation Vantage crisis evolved in July 1961, as the Iraqi government threatened to invade Kuwait and the invasion was finally averted following plans by the Arab League to form an international Arab force against the potential Iraqi invasion of Kuwait.
 As a result of Operation Vantage, the Arab League took over the border security of Kuwait and the British had withdrawn their forces by 19 October.
 Iraqi prime minister Abd al-Karim Qasim was killed in a coup in 1963 but, although Iraq recognised Kuwaiti independence and the military threat was perceived to be reduced, Britain continued to monitor the situation and kept forces available to protect Kuwait until 1971.
 There had been no Iraqi military action against Kuwait at the time: this was attributed to the political and military situation within Iraq which continued to be unstable.
 A treaty of friendship between Iraq and Kuwait was signed in 1963 by which Iraq recognised the 1932 border of Kuwait.
 The Kuwait-Iraq 1973 Sanita border skirmish evolved on 20 March 1973, when Iraqi army units occupied El-Samitah near the Kuwaiti border, which evoked an international crisis.